awsdocs/amazon-rds-user-guide/doc_source/ssl-certificate-rotation-mysql.md

 3 rows in set (0.00 sec)
 ```

-If you are using Amazon RDS for MySQL versions 5\.5 or 5\.6, then you can't determine from the server side whether applications are connecting with or without SSL\.
+If you are using Amazon RDS for MySQL version 5\.6, then you can't determine from the server side whether applications are connecting with or without SSL\.
 For those versions, you can determine whether SSL is used by examining the application's connection method\.
 In the following section, you can find more information on examining the client connection configuration\.

 ## Determining whether a client requires certificate verification to connect<a name="ssl-certificate-rotation-mysql.determining-client"></a>